MicrosoftDocs/win32/desktop-src/FileIO/maximum-file-path-limitation.md

 ---
-Description: Maximum path length limitation.
+description: Maximum path length limitation.
 title: Maximum path length limitation ms.topic: article ms.custom: contperfq1
 ms.date: 09/15/2020
 ---

-### Maximum Path Length Limitation
+# Maximum Path Length Limitation

 In the Windows API (with some exceptions discussed in the following paragraphs), the maximum length for a path is **MAX\_PATH**, which is defined as 260 characters.
 A local path is structured in the following order: drive letter, colon, backslash, name components separated by backslashes, and a terminating null character.
 For example, the maximum path on drive D is "D:\\*some 256-character path string*&lt;NUL&gt;" where "&lt;NUL&gt;" represents the invisible terminating null character for the current system codepage.
 (The characters < > are used here for visual clarity and cannot be part of a valid path string.)